Job Prospects... At a glance

 University of Canterbury: www.canterbury.ac.nz

-The number of students completing a bachelor’s degree in the broader category ‘Rehabilitation therapies’ has been between 80 and 110 in recent years.
-Of these, around 35-40 have been in audiology.
+The number of students completing a master's degree in audiology has risen to around 25-30 in recent years.
 This means the supply of new audiology graduates has been stable.

 Qualification completions chart